flowground/amazonaws-com-resource-groups-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteGroup
-### Deletes a specified resource group.
-Deleting a resource group does not delete resources that are members of the group; it only deletes the group structure.
+> Deletes a specified resource group.
+Deleting a resource group does not delete resources that are members of the group; it only deletes the group structure.<br/>

 #### Input Parameters
 * `GroupName` - _required_